-Now in its 10th year, the annual Vancouver International Women in Film Festival (VIWIFF 2015) showcases an impressive line-up of short, mid-length and feature films (narrative, documentary, experimental and animation) by established and emerging women filmmakers from around the world.
+Now in its 12th year, the annual Vancouver International Women in Film Festival (VIWIFF 2017) showcases an impressive line-up of short and feature-length films (narrative, documentary, experimental and animation) by established and emerging women filmmakers from around the world.

-The four-day celebration is organized by Women in Film and Television Vancouver, a not-for-profit society founded in 1989 to advocate for, celebrate and promote women working in screen-based media.
+The five-day celebration is organized by Women in Film and Television Vancouver, a not-for-profit society founded in 1989 to advocate for, celebrate and promote women working in screen-based media.

-As well as featuring films by women from around the world, the festival offers moderated question and answer sessions and panel discussions related to the films, artist talks, networking events, workshops, an awards ceremony, gala and industry.
+As well as featuring films by women from around the world, the festival offers moderated question-and-answer sessions, panel discussions related to the films, artist talks, networking events, workshops, an awards ceremony, gala and industry.

 In addition to offering independent filmmakers a professional screening opportunity, the festival pays artist fees and all films are entered to win cash awards.

-New this year, the festival is offering an International Screenplay Competition.
-VIWIFF 2015 is committed to highlighting the best stories the world has to offer that are written by, and about, women.
+The 2017 VIWIFF screenplay competition is committed to highlighting the best stories the world has to offer that are written by women.
 The festival is a forum for collaboration and networking with other screenwriters and filmmakers who contribute to the visibility of women through the ongoing practice of their craft.

-We encourage you to submit a feature film script of any genre, stretching, and perhaps breaking, the confines of the so-called “chick flick”.
-Enter the first act of the screenplay, to a maximum of 30 pages. .
+We encourage you to submit a feature film script of any genre, challenging the perceptions of what stories women write, and what we want to see.
+We welcome a diversity of women’s interests and stories.
+Enter the first act of the screenplay, to a maximum of 30 pages.
+The title page should ONLY include the title and a synopsis to a maximum of 500 words.
 Screenwriters invited as official selections will be required to submit the entire script, without changes to the first act, in order to be eligible for an award nomination.
-Official Selections receive a festival pass and are entered to win cash prizes.

 Women in Film and Television Vancouver